Skip to main content

 The residency will support the following activities:

 • artist and creative worker fees.
-Please refer to the payment of artists details for further information relevant to your sector for the duration of your residency
+Please refer to the payment of artists details for further information relevant to your sector for the duration of your residency.
+Consider the fees for the duration of your residency to cover all relevant activities such as, practice-based research, creative development, experimentation, creation of new work etc

 • flights, accommodation, per diems, ground transport costs